cypherhaus/lsd/README.md

 (the `NEXT_PUBLIC_BASE_URL` will come from the step below)

-3. Deploy the project to Vercel (or simalar) to get your `NEXT_PUBLIC_BASE_URL`.
+3. Deploy the project to Vercel (or similar) to get your `NEXT_PUBLIC_BASE_URL`.
 Alternatively you can create a tunnel to your localhost with Ngrok (or similar)

 4. Go to the dashboard of youe Supabase project and go to Authentication, Providers, Email and temporarily turn off Confirm Email